vinitha910/libcozmo/README.md

 This script allows you to enter angles (in radians) for the forklift position; the movement will be reflected by the robot in the viewer.

-Similarily, to load Cozmo the in DART viewer, run the following command:
+To load Cozmo in the DART viewer in a non-catkin environment, run the following commands:
 ```shell
 $ cd libcozmo
 $ mkdir build